Overview

 The portfolio manager(s) of each private fund review the applicable private fund’s portfolio at

 least monthly.
-Reviews of private funds consist of an analysis of the portfolio holdings (when
+These reviews consist of an analysis of the portfolio holdings (when available)

-available) and performance to-date in light of the applicable private fund’s investment objective,
+and performance to date in light of the applicable private fund’s investment objective, portfolio risk

-portfolio risk exposure and diversification among sub-advisers and investment strategies, as well
+exposure and diversification across third-party sub-advisers and investment strategies, as well as

-Investors in a private fund receive from Freestone the private fund’s annual audited financial
+Freestone provides each private fund investor with the fund’s annual audited financial statements.

-among other things, unaudited values, performance data, information regarding the status of
+typically include, among other things, unaudited values, performance data, information regarding

 Item 14.
 Client Referrals and Other Compensation